Stromness, South Georgia

 Stromness is an abandoned whaling station on the northern coast of South Georgia Island in the South Atlantic.
 It was the destination of Sir Ernest Shackleton's rescue journey in 1916.
 It is the central of three harbours in the west side of Stromness Bay, South Georgia.

 The name "Fridtjof Nansen" or Nansen appeared for this harbour on some early charts, but since about 1920, the name Stromness has been consistently used.
 Its name, Stromness, derives from the similarly named town in the Orkney Islands, Scotland.

 History

 In 1907, a "floating factory" was erected in Stromness Harbour; a land station was built in 1912.
-From 1912 until 1931, Stromness operated as a whaling station, the first manager of which was Petter Sørlle.
-In 1931 it was converted into a ship repair yard with a machine shop and a foundry.
+From 1912 until 1931, Stromness operated as a whaling station, the first manager of which was Thoralf Sørlle, who was manager every season (except 1917/18 and 1918/19) through to its closure as a whaling station in 1931.
+It was then converted into a ship repair yard with a machine shop and a foundry.
 It remained operational until 1961, when the site was abandoned.
-The Whaling Station had previously shut down when whales became endangered and laws were enacted forbidding the hunting of whales.